Little Richard: 1962–1979: Return to secular music

-Later that year came a set recorded in one night, early the previous year, called "Right Now!", and featuring "roots" material, including a vocal version of an unreleased Reprise instrumental "Mississippi", released in 1972 as "Funky Dish Rag"; his third try at his gospel -rock "In the Name"; and a 6 minute plus rocker, "Hot Nuts", based upon a 1936 song by Li'l Johnson ("Get 'Em From The Peanut Man").
+Later that year came a set recorded in one night, early the previous year, called Right Now!, and featuring "roots" material, including a vocal version of an unreleased Reprise instrumental "Mississippi", released in 1972 as "Funky Dish Rag"; his third try at his gospel-rock tune "In the Name"; and a 6-minute plus rocker, "Hot Nuts", based upon a 1936 song by Li'l Johnson ("Get 'Em From The Peanut Man").

-1975 was a big year for Richard, with a world tour, and acclaim over high energy performances throughout England and France.
-His band was perhaps his best, to date.
+1975 was a big year for Richard, with a world tour and acclaim over high energy performances throughout England and France.
+His band was perhaps his best to date.
 He cut a top 40 single (US and Canada), with Bachman-Turner Overdrive, "Take It Like a Man".
-He worked on new songs with sideman, Seabrun "Candy" Hunter.
-He told Dee-Jay, Wolfman Jack, that he planned on releasing a new album with Sly Stone, but it never materialized.
+He worked on new songs with sideman Seabrun "Candy" Hunter.
 In 1976, he decided to retire again, physically and mentally exhausted, having experienced family tragedy and the drug culture.
 He was talked into once again recutting his greatest hits, for Stan Shulman in Nashville.
-This time, they would not use new arrangements but original arrangements.
-Richard re-recorded eighteen of his classic rock and roll hits, for K-Tel Records, in high tech stereo recreations, with a single featuring the new versions of "Good Golly Miss Molly" and "Rip It Up" reaching the UK singles chart.
-Richard later admitted that he was heavily addicted to drugs and alcohol.
+This time, they used original arrangements.
+Richard re-recorded eighteen of his hits for K-Tel Records in stereo, with a single featuring the new versions of "Good Golly Miss Molly" and "Rip It Up" reaching the UK singles chart.
+Richard later admitted that at the time he was addicted to drugs and alcohol.

 By 1977, worn out from years of drug abuse and wild partying as well as a string of personal tragedies, Richard quit rock and roll again and returned to evangelism, releasing one gospel album, God's Beautiful City, in 1979.

-At the same time, while touring once again as a minister and returning to talk shows, a controversial album was released by the discount label, Koala, taken from a 1974 concert.
-It includes an 11 minute discordant version of "Good Golly, Miss Molly".
-The performances are widely panned as subpar and it has gained some notoriety amongst record collectors.
+At the same time, while touring as a minister and returning to talk shows, a controversial album was released by the discount label, Koala, taken from a 1974 concert.
+It includes an 11-minute discordant version of "Good Golly, Miss Molly".
+The performances are widely panned as subpar and it gained notoriety among collectors.